dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 ### Element and style

-The number component is style independent, so it has no visual styles.
-By default a `<span>` is used (with [speak-as: numbers](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style/speak-as), even the support is very low).
+The number component is style-independent, so it has no visual styles.
+By default, a `<span>` is used (with [speak-as: numbers](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style/speak-as), even the support is very low).
 But you can easily change the element type by providing something else to `element="div"` property.

 ### Sources